From Hong Kong Skylines to Singapore Shores

 Definitely worth the stop: Hanoi Train Street, a narrow railway track in the Old Quarter where visitors can have coffee and see trains pass very close by, or to the city's Hanoi Metro.![]()

-Other highlights in Hanoi include: Ba Dinh Square, also known as the Ho Chi Minh Quarter - the final resting place of Ho Chi Minh himself -- the father of the country.
-Ho Chi Minh’s Cottage (or Stilt House) is situated nearby in the garden of the Presidential Palace on Ngoc Hoi Street, Ba Dinh District, Hanoi, near Ho Chi Minh Mausoleum.
-This is where President Ho Chi Minh lived and worked from 1958 until his passing in 1969.
+Other highlights in Hanoi include: Ba Dinh Square, also known as the Ho Chi Minh Quarter - the final resting place of Ho Chi Minh himself, the father of the country.
+Ho Chi Minh’s Cottage (or Stilt House) is situated nearby in the garden of the Presidential Palace.

 Nearby, you will find the One Pillar Pagoda, whose origins are shrouded in legend, and step inside the Temple of Literature, built in 1070 and dedicated to Confucius.
 Step inside the former prison Hoa Lo Museum, widely known as ‘the Hanoi Hilton’ among American GIs and POWs during the Vietnam War.